opensafely/documentation/docs/releasing-files.md

 3. Are all of the outputs in a [separate release folder](#2-requesting-release-of-outputs-and-error-log-files-from-the-server)?
 4. Have you [redacted any low counts](#redacting-counts-less-than-or-equal-to-7)?
 5. Have you [rounded any counts](#rounding-counts) (including [counts underlying rates](#rounding-rates))?
-6. Have you suplpied underlying counts for any tables/figures?
+6. Have you supplied underlying counts for all of your results?
 7. Are all of the outputs clearly described?
     * Is the filename sensible and is the filepath provided in the request form correct?
     * Have you provided all of the context needed to review each output in isolation in the request form?